heroku-python/django-postgrespool/README.rst

 Django-PostgresPool
 ===================

-This is a simple Postgres Connection Pooling backend for Django.

-It's powered by the lovely and beautiful SQLAlchemy and Psycopg2.
+This is a simple Postgres Connection Pooling backend for Django, powered by the lovely and beautiful SQLAlchemy.

 **Experimental**: use with caution.